Projects per year

 Personal Statement

 Professor Adam Whitworth is an expert in the design and analysis of employment support interventions to support people to move into, stay in and progress in employment.
-He has particular expertise in issues around work-health, IPS, quasi-market forms and effects, local integration, and policy analysis.
+He has particular expertise in issues around work-health, Supported Employment and IPS in population groups beyond severe mental health, quasi-market forms and effects, local integration, and policy analysis.
 He has published over 50 peer reviewed articles, book chapters and policy reports.

 An applied scholar by nature, his work combines theoretical and empirical analysis and relates to key priorities and challenges amongst policy stakeholders and programmes.
 He has supported the design and mobilisation of large scale employment interventions in central and regional government in the UK context, including the world's largest IPS trial.